mulaudzicalvin/multidadosti-addons/general_calendar/README.rst

 .. image:: general_calendar/static/description/sale_order.png
    :width: 400 px

-You can visualize it by the 'general calendar' main menu.
+You can visualize it in the 'general calendar' main menu.

 Here is a sample monthly calendar: